kylele3221/recipe-rating-prediction/index.md

 In our dataset, the primary missing values occur in the `average_rating` column.
 Specifically, ratings that were exactly 0 were treated as missing (`NaN`) because a rating of 0 does not make sense on Food.com’s (0, 5] scale and likely represents missing or erroneous data.

 Based on our understanding of the data collection process, it is possible that some missing ratings are **not missing at random (NMAR)**.
 For example, a user may be more likely to skip rating a recipe if they did not like it or did not finish making it.
-This means the likelihood of a rating being missing could depend on the actual (unobserved) rating value itself.
+This means the likelihood of a rating being missing could depend on the actual rating value itself.
 As a result, analyses using only the observed ratings might overestimate the average rating.

 To determine whether the missingness is truly NMAR, we would need more information—such as user activity logs, reasons for missing ratings, or explicit feedback from users on why they did not rate a recipe.
-If such data were available, we could potentially reclassify the missingness as **missing at random (MAR)** if we could explain it using other observed variables (like user engagement or recipe difficulty).
+If such data were available, we could potentially reclassify the missingness as **missing at random (MAR)** if we could explain it using other observed variables.

 ---

 ### Results of Missingness Permutation Tests

-To investigate the relationship between missingness in the `review` column and other variables, we performed a permutation test comparing the average `minutes` between recipes with missing reviews and those with non-missing reviews.
+To investigate the relationship between missingness in the `review` column and other variables, we performed a permutation test comparing the average `minutes` between recipes with missing reviews and those with nonmissing reviews.

 The resulting boxplot below shows the distribution of `minutes` required for recipes, separated by whether the review is missing (`true`) or not missing (`false`).
 While there are some extreme outliers, the vast majority of recipes for both groups cluster at much lower values.